TouK/nussknacker/docs/installation/Docker.md

 with docker-compose at [installation example repository](https://github.com/TouK/nussknacker-installation-example/).

 Please note, in the example above the Lite engine is run inside the Designer.
-It's not a production setup and for production you will need configured Kubernetes cluster to actually run scenarios on the Lite engine - we recommend using Helm installation for that mode.
+It's not a production setup and for production you will need a configured Kubernetes cluster to actually run scenarios on the Lite engine - we recommend using Helm installation for that mode.

 You may want to see out [Quickstart in Docker](/quickstart/docker) first too.